abdrahmansoltan/Learning-Notes/Interviews/3-Interview-Questions.md

   - **LocalStorage** is designed for long-term storage of key-value pairs in a web browser, with no expiration time.
 Data persists even after the browser is closed and reopened.
   - **SessionStorage** is designed for temporary storage of key-value pairs that are only available for the duration of the page session.
 Data is cleared when the tab or browser is closed.
+  - main differences:

+    - Their main difference is that local storage data does not expire, whereas session storage data gets cleared when the user closes its browser window.

+    - Page sessions are valid for only one tab at a time.
+So, if a user has three tabs open, each one will have its own page session.

+- **How to make cookies secure?**

+  - To make cookies secure, you can use the following attributes:

+    - `secure` which Ensures that the cookie is only sent over HTTPS connections.

+      ```js
+      document.cookie = 'key=value; Secure;';
+      ```

+    - `HttpOnly` which Prevents JavaScript from accessing the cookie, reducing the risk of cross-site scripting (XSS) attacks.

+      ```js
+      document.cookie = 'key=value; HttpOnly;';
+      ```

+    - `SameSite` which Controls whether the cookie is sent with cross-site requests, helping to prevent cross-site request forgery (CSRF) attacks.
+It can be set to `Strict`, `Lax`, or `None`.

+      ```js
+      document.cookie = 'key=value; SameSite=Strict;';
+      ```

+  - Also by:

+    - Setting an appropriate expiration time for cookies to limit their lifespan and reduce the risk of unauthorized access.

+      ```js
+      document.cookie = 'key=value; expires=Fri, 31 Dec 2023 23:59:59 GMT;';
+      ```

+    - Avoiding Storing Sensitive Information as they can be accessed by client-side scripts and may be exposed to security vulnerabilities.

+      ```js
+      // Example: Storing a session ID in a cookie instead of sensitive data
+      const sessionId = 'abcd1234'; // Generate a unique session ID

+      document.cookie = `sessionId=${sessionId}; Secure; HttpOnly; SameSite=Strict;`;
+      ```

 - **What is the difference between History API and Location API?**